Trump plans on asking Harvard University to return coronavirus relief money

 CAMBRIDGE, MASS.
-(WHDH) - President Donald Trump said he plans on asking Harvard University to return money given to them from the federal government for coronavirus relief.
+(WHDH) - President Trump says he plans on asking Harvard University to return money given to them from the federal government for coronavirus relief.

 RELATED: $8.6 million allocated to Harvard University through CARES Act to go toward student financial assistance

-In a press conference on Tuesday, Trump said he will ask the university to give back more than $8 million given to them under the CARES Act Higher Education Emergency Relief Fund.
+In a press conference on Tuesday, Trump said he will ask the university to give back the more than $8 million it received under the CARES Act Higher Education Emergency Relief Fund.

 “I don’t like when Harvard, that has I think a $40 billion endowment or some incredible amount of money, that Harvard gets this money.
 Harvard should pay that money back,” Trump said.
 “I want Harvard to pay the money back, OK?”